Classical certification of quantum gates under the dimension assumption: Certification of single-qubit quantum models

 In this subsection, we supplement our theoretical results of \cref{th:selftest_S} and \cref{cor:sample_S} by numerical investigations.
 This also allows us to estimate the coefficients of the linear scaling in \cref{th:selftest_S}, which then translates to an explicit formula for the sample complexity in \cref{cor:sample_S}.
 The results of our numerical investigations are shown in \cref{fig:numerics}.

-For each randomly generated quantum model $(\tilde{\rho},(\tilde{\Lambda}_\iS,\tilde{\Lambda}_\iSd),(\tilde{M}_+,\tilde{M}_-))$, we calculate the probability of it failing a single repetition of the protocol, which corresponds to $\veps$ in the statement of \cref{th:selftest_S}.
+For each randomly generated quantum model $(\tilde{\rho},\{\tilde{\Lambda}_\iS,\tilde{\Lambda}_\iSd\},\{\tilde{M}_+,\tilde{M}_-\})$, we calculate the probability of it failing a single repetition of the protocol, which corresponds to $\veps$ in the statement of \cref{th:selftest_S}.
 We then apply a unitary to the target model, which explicitly depends on the noisy random model, as described in the proof of \cref{th:selftest_S}, and calculate the distance between the noisy model and the target model.
-For the latter, we take the maximum among the respective distances for the quantum state (infidelity), channels (average gate infidelity), and the measurement (spectral norm) in \cref{eq:th_selftest_S}.
+As the latter, we take the maximum of the two average gate infidelities for the $\Sgate$ and $\Sgate^\dagger$ gates.